Double charmonium production in exclusive bottomonia decays: Numerical results.

 The uncertainties in values (\ref{nrS}), (\ref{nrP}) were calculated as follows.
 In NRQCD there are relativistic and radiative corrections to formulas (\ref{vee}) and (\ref{cgaga}).
 The relativistic corrections can be estimated as $\langle v^2 \rangle_{1S} =0.21$ \cite{Braguta:2006wr}, $\langle v^2 \rangle_{2S} =0.54$ \cite{Braguta:2007tq}, $\langle v^2 \rangle_{P} =0.3$ \cite{Braguta:2008qe}.
 The radiative corrections can be estimated as $\sim \alpha_s(M_{J/\Psi})=0.25$.
 Adding these uncertainties in quadrature one estimates the errors of the calculation.

-The last parameters needed for calculation of the bottomonia decay widths are the pole masses of the $b$-quark and $c$-quarks.
+The last parameter needed for calculation of the bottomonia decay widths is the pole masses of $c$-quarks.
 For the $c$-quark we take $m_c=1.4 \pm 0.2$ GeV.
-For the mass of $b$-quark we take the value $m_b=4.8 \pm 0.1$ GeV.
+As was noted before for the mass of $b$-quark we take the value $m_b=M/2$, where $M$ is the mass of the decaying bottominium.

 In Table \ref{tab:Widths} we present numerical results for the widths of exclusive bottomonia decays into pair of charmonia mesons.
 In the second and third columns of this table the results of NRQCD and light cone formalism are shown.
 In the fourth column we present the branching fractions of the considered decays.
 To estimate these fractions we use the following expressions for the total widths of bottomonia mesons \cite{Bodwin:2007zf}: